Sidney-Bernardin/Music-Transfer/README.md

 ```

 #### Environment variables
-You are going to need to set these env-vars set before installing.<br>
+You are going to need to set these env-vars before installing.<br>
 YOUTUBE_API_KEY, YOUTUBE_PLAYLIST_ID, SPOTIFY_TOKEN, SPOTIFY_PLAYLIST_ID.

 #### Getting the tokens and playlist IDs.